Last Updated on

 Winters in the park are very cold and windy as well.
 Historically, the area’s annual snowfall has been in the 40-50 inch range, although there are years when that number is significantly higher, especially at greater altitudes like Wheeler’s Peak.

-Despite the weather outside, the conditions inside Lehman Caves are a constant 50 degrees Fahrenheit with humidity of nearly 90%.
+Despite the weather outside, the conditions inside Lehman Caves are a constant 50 degrees Fahrenheit with a humidity level of nearly 90%.

 As you may have already guessed, Great Basin National Park and the surrounding areas aren’t exactly what you’d call shopping meccas.
 If they were, it would almost certainly diminish the rugged and largely untouched splendor that makes the park such an amazing draw in the first place.